 How to Apply

-While a professional referral is not mandatory for application to Access Point, it is highly recommended that a mental health or social service worker assist in filling out and submitting the application.
-Some participating agencies do not accept applications that are not professionally referred.
-Others may require additional information from 3rd parties after the application is reviewed.
+While a professional referral is not mandatory for your application to The Access Point, it is highly recommended that a mental health or social service worker assist you in filling out and submitting your application.
+Please note that some participating agencies do not accept applications that are not professionally referred.
+Others may require additional information from a 3rd party after the application is reviewed.
 An applicant may significantly limit their housing options by applying without a referral.
-Please call 416 539-0690 ext 254 for more information.

-Once we have received the completed application from Access Point, our Intake and Referral Coordinator can arrange an interview to further determine eligibility.
-In shared housing, there is another interview to establish compatibility with members already living in the home.
+Once we have received the completed application from The Access Point, our Intake and Referral Coordinator will arrange an interview to further determine eligibility.
+In the case of shared housing, there is secondary interview which we require to establish compatibility with members already living in the home.